 Design: This Achievement badge scales to show a true dedication to endurance running.

-Notable members: Ed Andringa, Joanne Bink, Paul Mora, Stefan Gudmundson, and Vicki Zandbergen are the only members at the third level of this Achievement.
+Notable members: Seven members including Ed Andringa, Joanne Bink, Wilf Goron, Jack Kilislian, Paul Mora, Stefan Gudmundson, and Vicki Zandbergen have reached the third level of this Achievement.
 Joanne is the closest to the maximum level, with eight.

 Battle of Waterloo Finisher

 Criteria: Each BOW series completion earns a member that unique Achievement.

 Design: Each edition of Run Waterloo’s series championship is unique, and is now captured in these bold and unique badge designs.